4ms/stm32mp1-baremetal/README.md

 The STM32MP157 is a powerful chip, with two Cortex-A7 cores running at 650MHz or 800MHz, L1 and L2 caches, up to 1GB of 533MHz RAM, a Cortex-M4 core and a suite of peripherals.
 There's a large gap between this and the next chip down in ST's
-lineup: the STM32H755, which is has two cores (480MHz M7 + 240MHz M4) and can
+lineup: the STM32H755, which has two cores (480MHz M7 + 240MHz M4) but can
 only use SDRAM at 143MHz, which can be painfully slow for algorithms that perform a lot of reads and writes to memory (e.g. reverb).

 The peripherals on the STM32MP1 are often identical to the peripherals on ST's Cortex-M7 chips such as the STM32H750 or H743.
 That means once you have the